As a parent, I have always wanted my son to have a music education. It’s not that I want him to be a professional musician, it’s because

 People with an internal locus of control tend to earn more money, have more friends, stay married longer and report greater professional success and satisfaction.

 In contrast, having an external locus of control, believing that your life is primarily influenced by events outside your control, is correlated with higher levels of stress, often because an individual perceives a situation as beyond his or her coping abilities.”

-So what does this have to do with teaching music?
+So what does this have to do with music education?